Varadkar to Throw Holy Water on Boris in New York -

 Footage has emerged of Irish PM Leo Varadkar joking about throwing Holy Water over Boris Johnson at next week’s UN Climate Change summit in New York.
 Could there be a more Irish snub?…

-Following a blessing of a refurbished runway at Ireland’s West Airport (apparently a completely normal ceremony in Ireland), the priest turned to Irish Taoiseach Leo Varadkar and presented him with another vile of holy water, saying “Taoiseach, I know you’re going to New York next week and meeting Boris Johnson“.
+Following a blessing of a refurbished runway at Ireland’s West Airport (apparently a completely normal ceremony in Ireland), the priest turned to Irish Taoiseach Leo Varadkar and presented him with another vial of holy water, saying “Taoiseach, I know you’re going to New York next week and meeting Boris Johnson“.

 The Irish PM replied, “Do I throw it over him?” to gales of laughter.
 Seems he got the memo from the Luxembourg PM to give up on diplomacy with the UK…